-This EASY Healthy Peanut Butter for kids and toddlers is naturally sweet with no added sugar and perfect for making nutrient dense PB&J sandwiches!
+This EASY Homemade Peanut Butter Recipe for kids and toddlers is naturally sweet with no added sugar and perfect for making nutrient dense PB&J sandwiches!

 I know kids are stereotypically supposed to be obsessed with peanut butter and jelly sandwiches, or just peanut butter anything, but my kid was never a fan.
 When he was really little and I was trialing different common allergens, it was always a struggle to get him to eat anything with peanut butter in it because he just didn’t like that much.
 That’s why I created these PB muffins, but that’s a whole other story.

-I since figured out that he would happily eat the commercial peanut butter with added oils, salt and sugar, but wasn’t so much a fan of the natural stuff I buy.
-That’s when I came up with the idea for this power protein packed healthy peanut butter that is naturally sweetened with his favourite fruit, banana, and is loaded with healthy fats, protein and fibre.
+I since figured out that he would happily eat the commercial peanut butter, but wasn’t so much a fan of the natural stuff I buy.
+That’s when I came up with the idea for this power protein packed homemade peanut butter recipe that is naturally sweetened with his favourite fruit, banana.
+I also love this recipe because it’s

 Natural Peanut Butter– Choose a peanut butter that is just peanuts, no salt, sugar, or other oils.